What Is Dementia?

 - Encourage them to see their doctor, as their symptoms might be the result of something treatable.
 Offer to take them, if you think they may welcome your support.

 - If you think your loved one may not accept your help, enlist the aid of another family member or friend whose involvement your loved one might accept more easily.

-If your loved one is suffering from any form of dementia and needs more care then you are able to give, call Right Accord Private Duty Home Health Care.
+If your loved one is suffering from any form of dementia and needs more in home senior care then you are able to give, call Right Accord Private Duty Home Health Care.
 Our team of certified dementia caregivers understands